-Use the Data Portal or the Amazon DataZone APIs to enable data quality for your AWS Glue data source via the Amazon DataZone data portal either while creating new or editing existing AWS Glue data source.
+• Use the Data Portal or the Amazon DataZone APIs to enable data quality for your AWS Glue data source via the Amazon DataZone data portal either while creating new or editing existing AWS Glue data source.

-For more information on enabling data quality for a data source via the portal, see Create and run an Amazon DataZone data source for the AWS Glue Data Catalog and Manage existing Amazon DataZone data sources.
+For more information on enabling data quality for a data source via the portal, see Create and run an Amazon DataZone data source for the AWS Glue Data Catalog.